Wang Laboratories: From Custom Systems to Computers

 By Rick Bensene

-Wang Laboratories made it's early fortunes in the mid to late 1960's through a number of different models of electronic calculators, beginning with the LOCI-2, and extending through the extremely popular 300-series (an example being the Wang 360SE).
+Wang Laboratories made it's early fortunes in the mid to late 1960's through a number of different models of electronic calculators, beginning with the LOCI-1 and LOCI-2, and extending through the extremely popular 300-series (the last of the series being the Wang 360SE).
 These machines made Wang Labs a major force in the early electronic calculator marketplace.
 An area of Wang's calculator technology that wasn't as obvious was that of custom systems based on Wang's calculator technology.
 This article outlines the amazing flexibility of Wang's use of electronic technology, and how it was applied to a wide range of applications that typically wouldn't be thought of as applicable to a calculator.

 The Wang LOCI-2